VincentPiegsa/EEPROM/README.md

 The schematics are made with [KiCAD](https://www.kicad.org/).

 # What's next?
-Further improvements and additions to the already existing schematic desings and software will be implemented:
+Further improvements and additions to the already existing schematic designs and software will be implemented:
 * Support for serial EEPROM
 * Support for .bin and .hex files, additionally Intel® Hex Format